JThissen/Classic-Pong-game-in-Matlab/README.md

+##### September 13, 2017.
+# Pong

-# Classic Pong game in Matlab
+Created Pong in Matlab for an assignment at the University of Twente.

-13 September 2017.